Skip to content

 4

-In the Montecito Association conference room (located at the Montecito Library), the fabric and elastic is packaged in seal-top plastic bags.
-We call these our “Mask Making Kits.”
+In the Montecito Association conference room (located at the Montecito Library), the fabric and elastic was packaged in “Mask Making Kits.”

 Bucket Brigade Captain Ana Fagan making kits.